 I have scheduled this project to run through to the end of the year, with a new article coming out roughly every 10 days or so.
 If you would like to support the project and help me with research costs, please consider supporting AccessDPRK on Patreon.
 Those supporters donating $15 or more each month will be entitled to a final PDF version of all the articles together that will also have additional information included once the series is finished.
 They will also receive a Google Earth map related to the events in the series.

-Supporters at lower levels will be sent each new article a day before it’s published and will receive a mention as seen below.
+Supporters at other levels will be sent each new article a day before it’s published and will also receive a mention as seen below.

 would like to thank my current Patreon supporters: